Skip to main content

 Basic Setup

-// Configure event sourcing with repositories
+// Configure event sourcing with provider and repositories in one builder

 {

-builder.AddRepository<OrderAggregate, Guid>(id => new OrderAggregate());
+.AddRepository<OrderAggregate, Guid>(id => new OrderAggregate())

 });